 In this way the distinction between the Holy Scriptures of the Old and of the New Testament and all other writings is preserved, and the Holy Scriptures alone remain the only judge, rule, and standard, according to which, as the only test-stone, all dogmas shall and must be discerned and judged, as to whether they are good or evil, right or wrong.

 But the other symbols and writings cited are not judges, as are the Holy Scriptures, but only a testimony and declaration of the faith, as to how at any time the Holy Scriptures have been understood and explained in the articles in controversy in the Church of God by those then living, and how the opposite dogma was rejected and condemned.
-(Formula of Concord, Ep.
-Trigl. p.
+(FC Ep RN, Trigl. p.
 777 f.)

 We know that God does not lie.
-I and my neighbor and, in short, all men, may err and deceive, but the Word of God cannot err.
-(Large Catechism, Trigl. p.
+I and my neighbour and, in short, all men, may err and deceive, but the Word of God cannot err.
+(LC, Trigl. p.
 747)

 We are also in great hope that, if they [godly people in other churches] would be taught aright concerning all these things, the Spirit of the Lord aiding them, they would agree with us, and with our churches and schools, to the infallible truth of God’s Word.
-(Preface,Book of Concord, Trigl. p.
+(Preface BOC, Trigl. p.
 19)

-all kinds of false doctrines that contrary to the Scripture teach, for example,
+all kinds of false doctrines that contrary to the Scriptures teach, for example,

-– that the belief in the verbal inspiration leads to a dead literally faith or idolatry that worships a book instead of God;
+– that belief in verbal inspiration leads to a dead literalism or idolatry that worships a book instead of God;

 – that the Bible is only partly inspired by God, being reliable in spiritual and religious things, but not in areas such as history, geography or natural science;